 Conclusions

-The data indicated that even minimal convex upward deformation has an effect on paleolimnological data.
-Even when deformation was small, decreasing the extrusion interval did not result in an appreciable difference in the paleolimnological data (Fig. 9) or in decreasing the range of depths represented by the slice (Fig. 8).
-Extrusion methods can produce sediment intervals of less than 0.1 cm (Cocquyt and Israël 2004), however our data suggest that reducing the extrusion interval does not increase the effective resolution of the data if sediment has been deformed by coring.
-Our data suggest that checking for deformation due to coring is essential prior to conducting high-resolution analysis of horizontally sectioned samples, and that eliminating the outer several millimeters of extruded sections may mitigate the effects of possible deformation.
-We recognize the limits of an idealized model where many deformation forces exist, however we leave the modeling of more complex deformation using similar methods to future authors.
+The model indicates that even minimal convex upward deformation has an effect on paleolimnological data.
+Even when deformation was small, reducing the extrusion interval did not result in an appreciable difference in the paleolimnological data (Fig. 9) or decrease the range of depths represented by the slice (Fig. 8).
+Extrusion methods can produce sediment intervals of less than 0.1 cm (Cocquyt and Israël 2004).
+Our data, however, suggest that reducing the extrusion interval does not increase the effective resolution of the data if sediments were deformed by coring.
+The data also suggest that it is essential to check for deformation caused by coring before conducting high-resolution analyses of horizontally sectioned samples, and that eliminating the outer several millimeters of extruded core sections may mitigate the effects of deformation.
+We recognize the limits of applying a simple idealized model to cases where many deformation forces exist.
+We leave the modeling of more complex deformation to future investigators.

 Acknowledgements